dexedge/schatz/README.md

 https://www.loc.gov/resource/musschatz.18018.0?st=gallery

 The script needs the number from this URL (18018, which the script will automatically extract) to build individual URLs for downloading each image.
+It's best to have your URL ready and copied to the clipboard before running the `schatz` script.

 Note that each box for user input in the `schatz` script comes with a default value.
 For the URL, it is: